nlf/dlite/README.md

 Note that `launchctl` commands appear to not work correctly when run inside tmux.
 If you are a tmux user and are having problems, try starting the service outside of your tmux session.

 #### If you had boot2docker or docker-machine installed
-Make sure to unset the environment variables so that the docker client uses the default configuration, as required by DLite.
-Add this lines to your `.bashrc` or corresponding shell profile file:
+Make sure to unset all the environment variables set up by the `docker-machine`/`boot2docker` installation so that the docker client uses the default configuration.
+A simple way is to add these lines to your `.bashrc` or corresponding shell profile file:

 ```
 unset DOCKER_HOST